interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 #### Interledger Protocol (ILP)

 When initiating an Interledger transaction, the sender will make a transfer to a connector using their local Ledger layer protocol.
-Within this transfer, the sender will include an ILP packet which tells the receiving connector the final destination, the amount to be transferred and -- if applicable -- the condition.
+Within this transfer, the sender will include an [ILP Packet](../0003-interledger-protocol/) which tells the receiving connector the final destination, the amount to be transferred and -- if applicable -- the condition.

 Note that the exact method of transmitting this data packet is dependent on the ledger layer protocol.
 Typically, it will be included in the transfer in a memo field.
 However, some ledgers may specify a different method for transporting the ILP packet.

-<span class="show alert alert-warning">**TODO:** Define ILP packet binary format.</span>

 #### Interledger Quoting Protocol (ILQP)

 Before an Interledger transfer takes place, the sender will request quotes from connectors which are connected to the same ledger.
-These quote requests happen via ILQP, a simple UDP-based protocol.
-Quote requests contain a mock ILP packet, responses contain an amount and suggested expiry duration.
+These quote requests happen via the [Interledger Quoting Protocol (ILQP)](../0008-interledger-quoting-protocol/).

 Senders MAY cache quotes and send repeated transfers through the same connector.

 #### Interledger Control Protocol (ILCP)

-The Interledger Control Protocol (ILCP) is a TCP-based protocol which is used by connectors to exchange routing information.
+The Interledger Control Protocol (ILCP) is a protocol used by connectors to exchange routing information and communicate payment errors.

+**TODO**: add link

 ## Transport Layer